rAlexr/Natours/README.md

 The project is from udemy, and following this course I learned a lot about structuring my SCSS files, animation, layout and more.
 I will detail more below about what I learned.

 Natours is the first part of a big lecture which aims to build 3 projects with 3 different technology.It cover Float, Flex and Grid.
+Natours is using float for layout.

 So I will resume here what I learned form this one :
 <hr>